 How Fido and Fluffy (and Forest) Help Senior Health

-The health benefits of pet interaction, whether with a family dog or one that’s loved by the assisted living community as a whole, can enhance a senior’s life in myriad ways.
-Walking a dog is excellent cardiovascular exercise.
+The health benefits of pet therapy, whether with a family dog or one that’s loved by the assisted living senior community as a whole, can enhance a senior’s life in myriad ways.
+Walking a dog is an excellent cardiovascular exercise.
 Brushing, feeding, and playing with a cat or a dog help those with mild to moderate memory impairment remain engaged — and feel needed.
 Someone else’s pet can support other residents in the same way.

-There is even a creative pairing happening at many senior living locations nationwide.
+There is even a creative pet therapy pairing happening at many senior living locations nationwide.
 Known as the “senior to senior fostering program,” it matches senior dogs with senior residences, providing forever homes for older dogs with older adults who appreciate the companionship and help the animals to feel needed in the assisted living home.

 In fact, this situation took place at our sister community, The Kensington Sierra Madre, which was featured on CBS’s Lucky Dog.
 A dog rescue/training/rehoming specialist matched The Kensington Sierra Madre with an adorable one-year-old Shih Tzu named Kenny (now Kensey!), who is a bundle of love for our seniors.
 Both Kensey and the residents are thriving since he joined his new home, proving such pairings can indeed be a win-win.